 What If You Have A Lot of Dust?

-Because dusting is usually the least favorite chore of families, you may find that you have a ton of build up in certain places.
-If that's the case, you can add a little white vinegar (we do not recommend apple cider vinegar) to the solution.
+If that's the case, add a little white vinegar (we do not recommend apple cider vinegar) to the solution.
 This cuts through dust and dirt and helps to disinfect.

 For other cleaning, you can make your own DIY all purpose cleaner that uses a few drops of dish soap and vinegar.
 With the lemon essential oil, you won't have to worry with the smell of vinegar.